amandasaurus/django-template-i18n-lint/README.md

 The translation will be written to a new file, `<filename>_translated.html`.

 For more info see [Lint tool to find non-i18n strings in a django template](http://www.technomancy.org/python/django-template-i18n-lint/)

+Code is copyright Rory McCann 2013, and released under the GNU GPL version3 (or at your option a later version)